-Referring to CONSOB's Recommendation for the issuers to assess at least on a three-year basis whether they should review the procedures adopted according to the RPT Regulations, taking into account, inter alia, the changes that might have been made to the ownership layout, as well as the effectiveness shown by the procedures in practice, the first time on 12 December 2013 and the second time on 11 April 2017 the BoD passed a resolution to entrust the Group General Counsel, with the support of the Group Chief Financial Officer and the functions that may be from time to time involved, with the tasks of: (i) completing, by staying in contact with the Committees of the Company that may be from time to time involved, the review of the procedure for Related-Party Transactions (the "RPT Procedure") currently in force that was adopted through a Board's resolution on 29 November 2010 and updated through a Board's resolution in 2014, and (ii) propose, within the necessary time span, actions for an adjustment or refinement of the RPT Procedure for each consequent determination of the BoD, after listening to the opinion of the RPT Committee pursuant to the Related-Party Transactions Regulations.
+Referring to CONSOB's Recommendation for the issuers to assess at least on a three-year basis whether they should review the procedures adopted according to the RPT Regulations, taking into account, inter alia, the changes that might have been made to the ownership layout, as well as the effectiveness shown by the procedures in practice, the first time on 12 December 2013 and the second time on 11 April 2017 the BoD passed a resolution to entrust the Group General Counsel, with the support of the Group Chief Financial Officer and the functions that may be from time to time involved, with the tasks of: (i) completing, by staying in contact with the Committees that may be from time to time involved, the review of the procedure for Related-Party Transactions (the "RPT Procedure") that was adopted through a Board's resolution on 29 November 2010 and updated through a Board's resolution in 2014, and (ii) propose, within the necessary time span, actions for an adjustment or refinement of the RPT Procedure for each consequent determination of the BoD, after listening to the opinion of the RPT Committee pursuant to the Related-Party Transactions Regulations56.

 After extensive inspections aimed at examining and reassessing the choices made during the first approval and the first revision of the RPT Procedure, on 19 December 2017, the Board of Directors approved a new version of RPT Procedure according to Related-Party Regulations.
-The new version will enter into force once the appropriate procedures and implementation methods have been adapted, thus replacing the procedure currently in force.
+The new version entered into force on 8 March 2018, thus replacing the previously applicable procedure.

-In particular, the RTP procedure in force at the date of this Report provides for:
+In particular, this new version of the RTP procedure in force at the date of this Report provides for:

-- 1. the textual reference to the criteria identified by CONSOB for the purpose of assessing whether a transaction falls within the ordinary exercise of the operational activity or financial activity related to it; - 2. the introduction of an independent definition of "conditions equivalent to market or standard conditions" and the provision of a specific case in relation to any extensions of agreements, concessions or contracts, to which the Company or Group company is a party;
+- 1. the textual reference to the criteria identified by CONSOB for the purpose of assessing whether a transaction falls within the ordinary exercise of the operational activity or financial activity related to it; - 2. the introduction of an independent definition of "conditions equivalent to market or standard conditions" and the provision of a specific case in relation to any extensions of agreements, concessions or contracts, to which the Company or Group company is a party; - 3. the characteristics of tenders submitted in response to an invitation to tender issued by Autogrill for the supply of goods or services from unrelated parties of adequate standing; - 4. the necessary appointment of an independent Director, taken from the minority list, if present, as a member of the RPT Committee; - 5. the removal of the clause that recalled the possibility for the independent expert of the RPT Committee to also be the Company's expert; - 6. a clarification in relation to the determination of the counter-value of RTPs, in order to exclude the value added tax from the calculation.

-&lt;sup>53 See art.
+$^{^{\}rm 56}$ See art.
 4, paragraph 3, of the Related-Party Transactions Regulations.